getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 The `vendor` folder contains important libraries that Grav relies on.
 This folder is similar to the `system` folder in that it should not be tampered with unless you really know what you are doing.

+Since Grav 0.9.2 the `vendor` folder is not included anymore.
+You will have to run `bin/grav install` or `composer install` from the root of your Grav instance in order to get the vendors installed.
+More details can be found under the [installation][installation] section.

 ### /user

 This is the most important folder for the majority of people.
 This is where you will spend your time creating content, using plugins, and editing your themes.
 Let us burrow a little further into this folder: